 In 2014, The Missing Slate also published this ‘weekend poem’ by Amalie Smith, another extract from Recollection.

-Wuwu & Co. is now available in English and live on the App Store.
+Wuwu & Co. is now available in English.
 This is one of the most beautiful projects I’ve worked on, a collaboration between Merete Pryds Helle, Kamila Slocinska and the brilliant team at Step In Books.
 This short video demonstrates some of the ingenious features which allow children to ‘step in’ to the story.